mblitherland/litretro/README.md

 `config.disable_guests` and `config.url_prefix` in the
 `environments/<environment>.rb` file you deployment is using.

+Other sample files in the repo are for a .env that you can use with docker and a systemd service file.

 ## Getting help

 Please create an issue on the